-VAT is tax that is levied on services and goods and is paid to the government by producers although the actual tax is levied from the end user or consumers who purchase the services and goods.
+VAT is a tax that is levied on services and goods and is paid to the government by producers although the actual tax is levied from the end-user or consumers who purchase the services and goods.
 This is important for GDP.

 What is VAT or Value Added Tax?

-VAT is a multi-stage tax which is levied at each step of production of goods and services which involves sale/purchase.
+VAT is a multi-stage tax that is levied at each step of production of goods and services which involves sale/purchase.
 Any person earning an annual turnover of more than Rs.5 lakh by supplying goods and services is liable to register for VAT payment.
-Value added tax or VAT is levied both on local as well as imported goods.
+Value-added tax or VAT is levied both on local as well as imported goods.

 VAT Rates in India

 - Nil: Goods and services that fall under this category are exempt from VAT.
-These are mainly items that are basic in nature and sold in the unorganised sector.
+These are mainly items that are basic and sold in the unorganized sector.
 Examples of such items include khadi, salt, etc.

 - 1%: VAT is charged at 1% for the items under this category.
-1% VAT is usually charged on items that are relatively expensive in nature.
-The reason why VAT is charged at 1% on expensive goods is because increasing the rate of VAT will considerably increase the prices of the items that fall under this category.
+1% VAT is usually charged on relatively expensive items.
+The reason why VAT is charged at 1% on expensive goods is that increasing the rate of VAT will considerably increase the prices of the items that fall under this category.
 Some of the examples of products that fall under this category include gold, silver, precious stones, etc.

 - 4-5%: VAT is charged at 4% to 5% on certain items that are used on a daily basis.
 Examples of items that attract VAT at 4-5% include cooking oil, tea, medicines, etc.

 - General: Items that fall under the general category attract VAT at 12% to 15.
 The items that fall under this category are mainly luxury items such as cigarettes, alcohol, etc.